konstantiinov/Data-visualisation/README.md

 # Data visualisation

 ## Description
-This task required us to fetch data from html and php files a display the data as a chart using JavaScript.
+This task required us to fetch data from HTML and PHP files and display the data as charts using JavaScript.

 ![Statistics Preview](https://github.com/konstantiinov/Data-visualisation/blob/main/Screenshot%202023-11-13%20at%2021-20-09%20Statistiques%20sur%20la%20criminalit%C3%A9%20-%20Statistics%20Explained.png)